 The play, workshops and resources support the delivery of all the Welsh Government’s Areas of Learning and Experience in a creative and thought-provoking way.
 We will continue our collaboration with Theatr na nÓg and look forward to the day of activities.

-As soon as you book, you will have access to a wealth of lesson plans and resources to help you plan your project.
+As soon as you book, you will have access to a wealth of lesson plans and resources to help you plan your project and the opportunity to book a free Technocamps workshop to follow-up on the play.